Musicians are athletes in lots of ways.

 One athlete changed his name for a sponsor, and one even auctioned himself off for promotional purposes.

 To Succeed: Don’t be afraid to try something new.
 If something doesn’t work out, you can always experiment with a different formula.
-Don’t be afraid to break the mould.
+Don’t be afraid to break the mold.

 If you can’t focus on practicing for more than 45 minutes at a time, why don’t you take a break every 45 minutes?
 Better yet, you can reward yourself for every ten sessions of 45 minute practices to motivate yourself.